Frequently Asked questions

 • Screenshot the ride in the app (driver name, vehicle, time, route).

-• Save the ride receipt — it proves you were in Phase 3.
+• Save the ride receipt — it confirms you were in Phase 3.

-• Photograph the scene, the other vehicle, and your injuries.
+• Photograph the scene, the other vehicle, and any visible injuries.

 • Get the police report number.

-• Do not give a recorded statement to the rideshare insurer without an attorney.
+• Decline recorded statements to the TNC insurer until you speak with an attorney.

 Sources